MaxwellKwesiEhiawey/onboarding-challenge/README.md

 Updating the selection with a tag value will present the view with that tag value only.

+The "selection" is updated from each view by @Binding property(like props in react)

 This can be used to switch views without navigation/routing.

 This is the idea used for the onboarding challenge for iPadOS/MacOS.

+Restricted to landscape orientation